codelucas/vimrc/README.md

 it's due to some terminal configuration thing.

-Open up either of the `.terminal` theme files in the **osx-pallets** afolder provided and run it.
+Open up either of the `.terminal` theme files in the **osx-pallets** folder provided and run it.
 Then open terminal preferences.
 `Solarized Dark` should be a profile option.
 Select it and set as default.
-Make sure terminals are declared as **xterm-256color**.
+Ensure that the terminals are declared as **xterm-256color**.

 I will add more changes later but for now the biggest reason this was forked was because I want `solarized dark` to be auto